ladeyekun/typing-game/README.md

 ## Introduction

-Turbo typist is a small game to test how fast a player can type.
+Turbo typist is a small web browser-based game to test how fast a player can type.
 The idea of the game is to see how many words a player can type correctly within 99secs.

 Each successful word will count as a hit with a sound indicating the player made a hit.
 A new word is provided to the player for another opportunity to hit and